Everything you need in one place. Introducing: the ultimate guide to camping with Trespass.

 Wash Bag – Bring along anything else you might need like deodorant, a hairbrush, a razor and other items you can’t go without.

-Insect Repellent – Keep those gnats from nibbling, especially if you’re camping near water.
+Insect Repellent and Mosquito head net– Keep those gnats from nibbling, especially if you’re camping near water.

 Hand Sanitiser – An easy way to stay clean on the go and prevent germs from spreading.